rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 ## My conclusions

-Exploring the topic of cognitive loads has changed how I think about coding.
-I am now thinking about code complexity more.
-I do not have any good measurements for it.
-Analysis of bugs is probably the best tool.
-The amount of a tedious "did I do that right" that I go through also tells me a story.
-I consider this knowledge to be more important than, say, knowing team velocity calculation.
-Cognitive load presented by code appears to be not correlated in any way to product being successful or not.
-It is, IMO, correlated to programmers' quality of life.

-I like to visualize a program as a collection of large well behaving "chunks".
+I am sure you have noticed that I think a lot about code complexity and consider it very important.
+Yes, I do not feel comfortable working in messy code.
+Assessing and controlling the level of code complexity is crucial to me.

+It has dawned on me that my dislike of code complexity may not be shared by others. _False consensus effect_  is assuming that everyone else thinks like me.
+I am still certain that many programmers react negatively to code complexity, but now I think that most programmers feel at home in code with a high cognitive load.
+This motivated me to work on this and the next post.
+IMO it is important that we try to understand each other a little better.

+Here is my high level approach to lowering cognitive load in code:
+Haskell gives me access to implement some useful type level guarantees.
+I call such code _strict_.
 I think programming is making a series of choices between strict and flexible.
-Strict type safety can be cumbersome.
-If types enforce code working in a certain way, they will need refactoring when things change.
-But with strict I can trust the types, that can remove a lot from consideration.
+Strict type safety can be cumbersome, requiring type refactoring when things change.
+But with strict I can trust in types and that can remove a lot from consideration.
+Idiosyncratic requirement often are best encoded at type level.
-Flexible is not safe and needs extra effort in design and code clarity and it needs test coverage.
+Flexible is easy (but dangerous) to change and, thus, needs extra effort to compensate for the lack of safety and for the extra cognitive load that comes with it (e.g. design clarity, test coverage).
+IMO, awareness of where the extra diligence is needed is crucially important.
+Writing some recursion schemes or complex Aeson instances and declaring "it compiles so it must work" is not it.
+Abstractions and types complement each other, I prefer to focus on selecting abstractions during initial design while types is something I like to tinker with all the time to make my code simpler (even if strictness may cause me to sweat a bit).

 ## There is much more to it